 5.6.
 The pressure measured in the crankcase shall be measured to within 0.01 kPa.

 5.7.
-If in one of the conditions of measurement defined in paragraph 3.2. above, the pressure measured in the crankcase exceeds the atmospheric pressure, an additional test as defined in paragraph 6. below shall be performed if so requested by the manufacturer.
+If in one of the conditions of measurement defined in paragraph 3.2. of this annex , the pressure measured in the crankcase exceeds the atmospheric pressure, an additional test as defined in paragraph 6. shall be performed if so requested by the manufacturer.

 6. Additional test method